Checking In: Schgaguler Hotel

 Schgaguler is open from December to April and May to October.
 The hotel lies a short bus ride from Seiser Alm Cableway, which provides direct access to the ski slopes of Compatsch.
 Schgaguler is part of Design Hotels.

-PHOTOS: Courtesy of Martin Schgaguler and Rene Riller
+Photography: Courtesy of Martin Schgaguler and Rene Riller

 01-54_Schgaguler_Hotel_Martin_Schgaguler.jpg